Satyajit-Chaudhuri/Machine-Learning-Projects/Heart-Disease-Logistic-Regression/README.md

 ### GOAL:

-**Create a Classification Model that can predict whether or not a person has presence of heart disease based on physical features of that person (age,sex, cholesterol, etc...)**
+**Creating a Logistic Regression Model that can predict whether or not a person has presence of heart disease based on physical features of that person**